7Block Labs

 The “Programmable Euro”: Developing Smart Contracts for Digital Currency

-Your product and payments teams are being told to “get ready for digital euro,” but your 2026 backlog is already blocked by:
+Your product and payments teams are hearing the buzz around the “digital euro,” but it looks like your 2026 backlog is already stacked up with some tricky challenges:

-• Wholesale DLT pilots that settle the cash leg in central bank money via RTGS, but no standard “programmable cash” interface your Solidity stack can call today. (ecb.europa.eu)
+• There are some interesting wholesale DLT pilots going on that settle cash legs using central bank money through RTGS, but the kicker?
+There isn’t a standard “programmable cash” interface that your Solidity stack can tap into just yet. (ecb.europa.eu)

-Result: stalled PoCs, duplicated integrations, AML/ops teams on edge, and vendors selling you one-off gateways that won’t survive scheme finalization.
+Result: stalled PoCs, duplicated integrations, AML/ops teams feeling the pressure, and vendors pushing one-off gateways that won't hold up once the scheme gets finalized.

-• Missed IPR milestones = customer churn and regulatory exposure.
-Euro-area banks had to receive SCT Inst by January 9, 2025 and must support sending plus payee verification in 2025; EMIs/PIs face April 9, 2027 for both send/receive.
-Fines and reporting obligations escalate if you’re late. (ecb.europa.eu)
+• Missing those IPR milestones could lead to customer churn and regulatory headaches.
+Euro-area banks need to have SCT Inst up and running by January 9, 2025, and they must also support sending plus payee verification in 2025.
+For EMIs and PIs, the deadline is April 9, 2027, for both sending and receiving.
+If you're late, be prepared for fines and stricter reporting requirements. (ecb.europa.eu)

-We bridge Solidity-grade programmability and ZK privacy with today’s eurosystem rails and tomorrow’s scheme APIs—so you can ship business outcomes now and flip to CBDC components when they’re production‑ready.
+We combine Solidity-level programmability and ZK privacy with today’s eurosystem infrastructure and the APIs of tomorrow.
+This way, you can achieve your business goals right now and easily transition to CBDC components when they’re ready for production.

 • Cash rail abstraction:

-• R2P (SEPA Request-to-Pay) for invoice-presentment/acceptance and split‑payment orchestration. (ebaclearing.eu)
+• R2P (SEPA Request-to-Pay) comes into play for billing and split-payment coordination.
+Get more details at (ebaclearing.eu).

-• Wholesale settlement via Bundesbank Trigger Solution for DvP/PvP—your asset leg on DLT, cash leg booked directly on T2 RTGS DCAs with finality. (bundesbank.de)
+• For wholesale settlements, we’re going with the Bundesbank Trigger Solution for DvP/PvP--keeping your asset leg on DLT and the cash leg booked right on T2 RTGS DCAs for that finality.
+More info here: (bundesbank.de).

 • Compliance adapters: